Gaza war protests at Columbia University: At Columbia

+The union representing Columbia student workers released a statement calling for "the immediate reinstatement of all student and student workers disciplined for pro-Palestine protests and the end to the repression of protest on Columbia's campus".

 An editor of the Columbia Daily Spectator, Milène Klein, said that alarmists were portraying the protest as centered on antisemitism.
 The Columbia Faculty of Arts and Sciences policy and planning committee condemned outside media coverage of the protest as "sensationalistic" and said it was "distressed by reports that conflate on-campus protests with the actions of bad actors from outside of our community", while condemning all forms of discrimination.

+Roger J. Landry, the chaplain of Columbia's Catholic student center, said the protests were being organized by "explicitly Communist outside agitators".
+He called the protests "malevolent" and "antisemitic".

 Columbia Law School professors condemned the mass arrests as well as the suspensions of students in a letter to the university's leadership, calling the actions taken by Columbia's administration "concerning" and saying they "lack transparency".

 In mid-August, Columbia President Minouche Shafik and three deans resigned.
 Shafik cited "a period of turmoil where it has been difficult to overcome divergent views across our community".

 In July 2025, the university disciplined at least 70 students who took part in campus protests with probation, suspensions, degree revocations, and expulsions.

-Media coverage

-The occupation, ensuing crackdowns, and national spread had extensive media coverage.
-Some reporting by mainstream media outlets was decried as misleading and biased against protesters.
-In an article for al-Jazeera, University of Michigan student Ahmad Ibsais called media coverage of the protest movement "sensationalist" and said that accusations of antisemitism were false.
-The New Republic alleged that the protests' true causes were overshadowed by coverage of antisemitism and police crackdowns.
-The Faculty of Arts and Sciences at Columbia condemned supposed inaccurate and discriminatory reporting of the protest.
-Deputy Editor Noah Bernstein of the Columbia Daily Spectator said that outside media coverage was generally slanted against the protesters.
-Students were reportedly weary of the media, with some refusing to be interviewed.
-The media was also criticized for its claims of outside agitators at the protests, which has been called misinformation.

-Columbia's campus radio station WKCR-FM partially suspended its usual programming to cover the demonstrations.
-The station was applauded for its coverage of the situation, especially during the second raid.
-NBC News said WKCR was praised for its live coverage of the event.
-Business Insider praised the anchors' professionalism during the raid.
-The Guardian called the radio broadcast "chaotic and thrilling".
-The Nation said the student journalists were better than most mainstream media outlets.
-Other student journalists were also praised for their coverage, including at the Spectator.

-Investigative reporters for the Washington Post discovered that New York Mayor Eric Adams participated in a group chat with a group of pro-Israel billionaires with close ties to Israeli cabinet officials and ambassadors who discussed hiring private investigators to "handle" the protest and trying to pressure Columbia's president and trustees to cooperate with Adams and the NYPD.

-The 2025 documentary The Encampments, directed by Michael T. Workman and Kei Pritsker and produced by Macklemore and BreakThrough News with Watermelon Pictures, focuses on the encampments at Columbia University.
+Donors and federal funding

+In October 2023, Leon Cooperman vowed to cut off his donations to Columbia.
+Columbia alumnus and former trustee Robert Kraft, who founded Columbia's Kraft Center for Jewish Student Life, announced on April 22: "I am no longer confident that Columbia can protect its students and staff and I am not comfortable supporting the university until corrective action is taken."
+According to Adam Saifer and Fahad Ahmad, Kraft is among "billionaire donors" who "have used their vast wealth—and the threat of withdrawing it—to demand a severe crackdown on student protesters expressing solidarity with Palestine" since October 2023.
+Angelica Berrie of the Russell Berrie Foundation suspended donations on April 26, but did not publicly announce it.
+Mortimer Zuckerman also suspended his donations to the university.